 It's this series that Wired Magazine is doing, where actors answer the most googled questions about themselves.
 I just watched one with Will Ferrell and Amy Poehler. (video below) I am kind of in awe of people who can spitball like these two can.
 They are improv geniuses.

 We're going to make low carb jam out of berries, sugar-free sweetener and Jello.
 This is a low carb take on a recipe for Rhubarb Raspberry Jam that I found in the Better Homes & Gardens Cookbook.
 Rhubarb is only in season for a brief period of time, so I've changed the recipe to include blueberries and blackberries instead.

 When I substituted in sugar-free sweetener and Jello, it lowered the carb count to just 1g per tablespoon.
 Normal sugary jam has around 13g carbs per tablespoon, most of which is pure sugar.
 So this makes for a great healthy alternative.

-Low Carb Berry Jello Jam
+Low Carb Keto Jello Jelly Jam